manprinsen/meshcentral-desktop-app/README.md

 Feel free to fork the project and submit pull requests.

-## License 📄

-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments 💖

 - The Meshcentral team for providing the open-source management web portal.